sachaarbonel/sachaarbonel.github.io/src/content/blog/my-journey.md

 I got to work as an intern at [XDE Studios](https://xdestudios.com/), learning a lot about project management & dealing with clients.
 While having some of the most memorable experiences of my life with some amazing & talented people.

-I'm about to join my 2nd organisation, [rtCamp](https://rtcamp.com/) with more experiences ahead & funny thing is I'll be primarily working with [WordPress](https://wordpress.org/) (sort of feels like a full circle here).
+I'm about to join my 2nd organisation, [rtCamp](https://rtcamp.com/) with more experiences ahead & interesting thing is I'll be primarily working with [WordPress](https://wordpress.org/) (sort of feels like a full circle here).

 It wasn't possible to include all of my experiences into a blog post (as this is already getting quite long), but I'm thankful to all the wonderful people I met & all the failures and successes till date.
 As this new year nears, hoping that it brings some of the best times to all the people.